fychao/LBS-SIM-TPE-RSTRNT-RCMND/README.md

-# LBS-SIM-TPE-RSTRNT-RCMND
+# a Location-based and Opinion-Simularity-based Restaurant Recoomendation

-Taipei Restaurant  Recommendation
+This project is focus on building ...